robinkonrad/robinkonrad.github.io/content/posts/20221102_WorkUpdate/index.en.md

 ---

-After more then 3 years working at [bofrost*](https://www.bofrost.de) build a complex event driven solution.
+After more than 3 years working at [bofrost*](https://www.bofrost.de), building a complex event driven solution.
 I am extremely happy to take on the new opportunity as Azure Cloud/Solution Architect at [Xpirit | Part of Xebia](https://www.xpirit.com).

 I will use my experience to build **EPIC** cloud nativ applications and to build great engineering cultures.